RTEMS/rtems-docs/c-user/user_extensions.rst

 Background
 ==========

-User extensions are invoked when the following system events occur
+User extensions (call-back functions) are invoked by the system when the following events occur

 - thread creation,